Cooler Home in Summer Months

-The gullible, listen to whom ever has a little knowledge,…. but far from what needs to be known.
+The gullible, listen to whom ever has a little knowledge.

-The uninformed, are those who insist that whatever they believe, or have, is the best.
+The uninformed, are those who insist that their beliefs cannot be wrong.

-The well informed, seek out the knowledge and implement it, despite their seemingly isolated social choice.
+The well informed, seek out the knowledge and implement it.

-Often it is presumed that just ventilating the roof is going to be sufficient whereas the reality it is only half the story, which provides less than half the potential of keeping a home cooler naturally in the summer months.
+Often it is presumed that just ventilating the roof is going to be sufficient whereas the reality it is only half the story, which in turn is half the potential of keeping a home cooler naturally in the summer months.

-Obviously those with 2.7m ceilings are going to have a cooler rooms longer than those with 2.4m ceilings and 3m ceilings cooler again.
+Rooms with ceilings of 3 metres in height are going to be cooler longer than those at 2.7m ceilings and 2.4m ceilings being less again.

-To begin with the homeowner needs to feel confident that the concept of ventilation is a worthwhile and is a cost efficient exercise.
+The homeowner needs to feel confident that roof ventilation is a worthwhile and a cost efficient exercise.

-To help explain this simply, consider doing the following,
+To help explain this, consider doing the following,

-Fill a bucket with water and obviously if you put a hole in the bucket the water is going to escape.
-The bucket will empty proportional to the hole, the bigger the hole the faster the escape.
+Fill a bucket with water and obviously if you put a hole in the bucket the water is going to escape as the hole allows, the bigger the hole the faster the escape.

-This is the physical principle governing the escape of water in a contained area and the physical principles governing heat in a room is the inverse, or opposite to, water in a bucket.
+This is the principle governing the escape of water in a contained area and the physical principles governing heat in a room is the inverse or opposite to, water in a bucket.

 Imagine the bucket upside down like a hot air balloon and pour heat into it, the warmest air is going to be at the top of the air balloon, which is the energy that causes a hot air balloon to rise

-If you put a hole in the top of the air balloon the heat is going to escape and down comes the balloon.
+If you put a hole in the top of the air balloon the heat is going to escape bringing the balloon down.

-Ventilating a roof, is precisely that, allowing the heat to escape so it doesn’t build up in the form of back pressure and transfer into the rooms below via conduction
+Ventilating a roof is allowing the heat to escape so it doesn’t affect the temperature of the rooms below

 To gain the optimum performance out of roof ventilation….read roof ventilation refinements.